blakewilson/video-background/readme.txt

 = What size is recommended for the videos? =

-15mb is usually best for me, I try to not exceed that.
+15mb is usually best, I try to not exceed that.
 Any video after 15mb starts to slow down and sometimes will not load.
-A great compression tool for Video Background is <https://clipchamp.com>.
 Check with your hosting provider to make sure you have enough bandwidth for video backgrounds.

 = Is this compatible with Internet Explorer? =